-Ground Water

-In 1987, over 3000 ground-water samples were collected and analyzed for inorganic constituents, and over 290 wells were monitored for potentially hazardous materials including pesticides, herbicides, and total organic halogen [3].
-In addition, well samples were analyzed by HEHF for water quality.
-Detected constituents included several metals, anions, coliform bacteria, radionuclides, and total organic carbon.
+Ground Water.
+In 1988, samples from 328 ground-water wells were collected and analyzed for chemical constituents.
+In addition, onsite drinking water sources (not public) were sampled and analyzed by HEHF for water quality.
+Detected constituents included several metals, anions, coliform bacteria, and total organic carbon.
 Many of these constituents are expected in natural ground water.
-Chromium, cyanide, fluoride, and carbon tetrachloride were found in wells not used for drinking water near operating areas.
+Chromium, cyanide, fluoride, carbon tetrachloride, and trichloroethylene were found in wells not used for drinking water near operating areas.

-Columbia River

-Nonradioactive waste water is discharged at eight locations along the Hanford reach of the Columbia River.
-Discharges consist of backwash from water intake screens, cooling water, water storage tank overflow, and fish laboratory waste water.
+Columbia River.
+Nonradioactive waste water is discharged at seven locations along the Hanford reach of the Columbia River.
+Discharges consist of backwash from water intake screens, cooling water, water storage tank overflow, a building drain, and fish laboratory waste water.
 Effluents from each outfall are monitored by the operating contractors.
-The Columbia River is also monitored by the United States Geological Survey, upstream and downstream of the Site, to verify compliance with Class A [16] water-quality requirements.
-In addition, numerous studies have evaluated, and in most cases resolved, the environmental issues associated with water intake and thermal discharge structures at Hanford [17-22].
+The Columbia River is also monitored by the United States Geological Survey, upstream and downstream of the Site, to verify compliance with Class A (WSDOE 1977) water-quality requirements.